loafoe/ferrix-forwarder/README.md

 ### 1. SOCKS5 Proxy Mode (default)

-Acts as a standard SOCKS5 proxy, requiring clients to connect using the SOCKS5 protocol.
+Acts as a standard SOCKS5 proxy, requiring clients to connect using the SOCKS5 protocol with username/password authentication.

 ```bash
 ./client --socks_server=tunnel.example.com:8080 --token=your_auth_token
 ```

+When connecting to the proxy, clients need to use the following authentication:
+- Username: `foo`
+- Password: `bar`

 ### 2. Transparent Forwarding Mode